 It goes without saying that social media marketing success depends on serving up the right content.
 And of course, to do that, you need accurate data on your prospects.

 Each social platform provides you with data that you can leverage for targeting.
-But you don’t have much insight on the accuracy of that data, and how recently it was acquired.
-Leveraging data from a third-party gives you more control.
+But you don’t have much insight into the accuracy of that data, and how recently it was acquired.
+Leveraging data from a third party gives you more control.

 Digital marketing tactics aren’t just for marketers.
 The fact is, sales and marketing will leverage many of the same tools to build awareness and drive leads.
-Both teams need to be equally invested in the success of the tactics in play, and agree on who they’re targeting.
-When the teams misalign, sales feels unsupported and marketing feels unappreciated.
-Both groups actually want the same things, and are working hard to get there.
+Both teams need to be equally invested in the success of the tactics in play and agree on who they’re targeting.
+When the teams misalign, sales feel unsupported and marketing feels unappreciated.
+Both groups actually want the same things and are working hard to get there.
 But it’s hard to build a house if you’re working on two different plots of land.

 It’s about prioritization

 Unless you have a massive organization (and even then), prioritization is essential to making the most of your digital marketing efforts.
 B2B buyers spend 45% of their time independently researching before making a purchase, with 27% of that time being spent online.
 Sales and marketing teams need to identify the channels and strategies that will get them in front of those buyers as early in the process as possible.

 Data and Content Make or Break Digital Marketing Success

 Just like consumers, B2B buyers want personalization – 73% say they want a personalized, B2C-like experience.
 You can’t provide that level of personalization without accurate data.
 It helps you determine what content to create, who to send it to, and which channels to use to reach them.

 Budgets and resources will always be finite, whether we’re in a pandemic or not.
 But the expectation to deliver – to your prospects and to your leadership – only grows more intense.
 Putting the right fuel, or data, in your digital marketing engine ensures you’re on the path to success.